tmli3b3rm4n/docker_compose-airflow-gcp-dataproc/README.md

 This is intended to be a quickstart for local develompment to tests dags using dataproc before pusing to production.
+This is a focused cliff note of using dataproc with airflow.
+Everything contained is taken from apache docs.
 This is not intended to be used as a production solution.
 This will set up a local Apache Airflow using docker-compose and load in any dags located in the DAG directory.  "./dags".
 To run follow instructions exactly.
 If you mess up installation run
 `$ docker-compose down --volumes --remove-orphans`.

 ## Prerequisites